alamurichandpasha/E-commerce-website/README.md

-# E-commerce-website
+# ShopEdge-website
-E-Commerce MERN Stack
+A Full-Stack MERN Application

-This is a simple e-commerce website built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It provides essential features for online shopping:
+This is a simple e-commerce website named ShopEdge, built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It provides essential features for online shopping.

+Features
-Features Product Listings: Explore available products with details.
+Product Listings: Explore available products with details.

 Product Details: View specifications and customer reviews.